Mining in Zambia: Re-privatisation

 After the 1991 election of President Chiluba, the mining industry began to be privatised in a process overseen by the IMF and the World Bank.
 This process was completed in 2000.
 Privatisation and a subsequent surge in world copper prices encouraged new foreign investment.
 Local communities have seen few development benefits during this period, leading to a series of protests and strikes in the industry.

+Studies of the re-privatisation process have highlighted that the restructuring of Zambia Consolidated Copper Mines (ZCCM) substantially reduced direct state ownership.
+Investment agreements concluded in the late 1990s often provided private operators with favourable fiscal terms, which helped attract foreign investment but constrained the government’s ability to capture mineral rents and influence downstream development.

+Energy transition and value addition

+In more recent times, especially since the early 2020s, the Zambian government has together with the Democratic Republic of the Congo (DRC) increasingly linked its policies for development of the mining sector to the global energy transition, reflecting the two countries' role as major producers of cobalt and copper used in lithium-ion batteries and electric vehicles.
+Government policies have emphasised ambitions to move beyond mineral extraction towards greater value addition.
+Zambia has, together with the DRC, promoted the development of a cross-border battery and electric vehicle value chain centred on the Central African Copperbelt, the mineral-rich cross-border region between Zambia and the DRC.
+This initiative includes plans for regional mineral processing and industrial zones.
+In 2024, a pre-feasibility study for a transboundary battery and electric vehicle special economic zone involving both countries was reviewed by regional and international partners.

 Production

+Zambia’s Copper Cycle: One Year Stocks and Flows, 1994.

 Zambia produces copper, cobalt, gold, nickel, manganese, emeralds, beryllium, myriad gemstones, sulfur, zinc, coal, iron ore, steel, limestone, uranium and other platinum-group metals.

 In 2022, Zambia produced 763,287 metric tons of copper.
 This was a 5% decrease from 800,696 tons in 2021.

 Konkola Copper Mines (KCM) is the largest copper producing company in the country, producing two million tons of copper ore per year.
 The company operates Konkola Copper Mine and Nchanga Copper mine near Chingola.
 It also has the largest copper refinery in the country: Nkana Refinery in Kitwe.

 Mopani Copper Mines is owned by state mining company ZCCM-IH, and has operations at Mufulira and Nkana.
 Nkana has been in operation since 1931 and Mufulira, which has been in operation since 1933 lies 50 km north of Kitwe.
 The company also produces cobalt.